Homotopy theory with bornological coarse spaces: Bornological coarse spaces

 Note that the identity morphism on the underlying set gives morphisms in $\BC$

 Let $(X,\cC)$ be a set with a coarse structure.
 Then is an equivalence relation on $X$.

-[2] \begin{ddd} \mbox{} \begin{enumerate} \item We call the equivalences classes of $X$ with respect to {the equivalence relation} $\cR_\cC$ the coarse components of $X$. \item We will use the notation $\pi_{0}^{coarse}(X,\cC)$ for the set of coarse components of $(X,\cC)$. \item We call $(X,\cC)$ coarsely connected if $\pi_{0}^{coarse}(X,\cC)$ has a single element. \end{enumerate} \end{ddd} We can apply the construction to bornological coarse spaces.
+[2] \begin{ddd} \mbox{} \begin{enumerate} \item We call the equivalences classes of $X$ with respect to {the equivalence relation} $\cR_\cC$ the coarse components of $X$. \item We will use the notation $\pi_{0}^{\coarse}(X,\cC)$ for the set of coarse components of $(X,\cC)$. \item We call $(X,\cC)$ coarsely connected if $\pi_{0}^{\coarse}(X,\cC)$ has a single element. \end{enumerate} \end{ddd} We can apply the construction to bornological coarse spaces.
 If $ (X_{i})_{i\in I}$ is a family of bornological coarse spaces, then we have a bijection

 If a bornological coarse space has finitely many coarse components then it is the coproduct of its coarse components with the induced structures.
-But in general this is not true in the case of infinitely many components.
+But in the case of infinitely many components this is not true in general.

 \begin{ex} Let $(X,\cC,\cB)$ be a bornological coarse space.
 For an entourage $U$ of $X$ we consider the bornological coarse space i.e., we keep the bornological structure but we consider the coarse structure generated by a single entourage.
 In $\BC$ we have an isomorphism